GameGroups/front-end/README.md

 ### Setup steps

+If it is not installed already, make sure that node.js is installed, version 6.12 or above.

 1. Type ``` yarn install ``` to install the required dependencies.
 2. Type ``` yarn develop ``` to run the project in development mode.